ruslo/hunter/README.md

 * Automatic dependencies download
  * No more `emerge`, `apt-get`, `brew` etc. Now it's simply `cmake --build`
+ * Express install instructions in terms of CMake commands instead of raw README text or other script
 * Reusable `ExternalProject_Add` recipies
  * Once written formula can be used by other projects, subprojects etc. without copying of collection of superbuild files.
 Just change 2 lines of code: SHA1 and URL of hunter archive